 Stare Decisis vs. Precedent

 We have established what a precedent is and defined stare decisis.
 While it might be tempting to use the terms interchangeably, they do not mean the same thing.
-One serves as a guide (precedent), while the other is a principle that compels you to follow the guide (stare decisis).
+One serves as a guide (precedent), while the other is a principle that compels one to follow said guide (stare decisis).

-All courts in the US are required to adhere to the precedents of the US Supreme Court, because it is the highest court in the country and a judicial decision made there has the highest authority.
+All courts in the US are required to adhere to the precedents of the US Supreme Court, because it is the highest court in the country, with supreme judicial power, and a judicial decision made there has the highest authority.

 Overturning A Precedent

 Over the past decades, there have been instances where precedents were overturned.
-Although it is unusual and rarely happens, it is possible, especially when precedents were poorly argued, badly reasoned, or simply wrong.
+Although it is unusual and doesn't happen often, it is possible, especially when precedents were poorly argued, badly reasoned, or simply wrong.

 One of the most famous examples of reversing a precedent is the case of Brown v.
 Board of Education, where the Supreme Court justices collectively ruled in a civil rights case against racial segregation in public schools, after deeming it unconstitutional.
 This ruling overturned the “separate but equal” precedent ruled in the Plessy v.
 Ferguson case of 1896, which said that racially segregated public facilities were legal, so long as the facilities for African Americans people met the same standards as those meant for white Americans.